michjk/Question_Classifier_Pytorch/README.md

 ```

 ## Project Structure
 This project is basically my own framework for developing question classification.
+It is mostly built with Pytorch and also torchtext for Pytorch specific NLP preprocessor.
 The framework suggest user to load module from 3 different folder.
 1. data_module: The folder consist of function for loading & preprocessing dataset and writing results.
 2. model_module: The folder consist of several classification models and a module for running training.